ekopter/scientific_communication_support_website/docs/7_Blog_1_Feedback_framework.md

 When you ask for (or are asked to give) writing feedback, first discuss the following questions with the author/editor:

 * Who is the audience for this text?
-In other words, what is the planned destination for this text, and what do they require in a text?
+What is the planned destination for this text, and what do they require in a text?
 (e.g., If it's a grant proposal, what does the granting agency want to see in the proposal?; If it's a journal article, what journal(s) is the author considering submitting to, and what are this journal's Instructions for Authors?; etc)

 * What is the current status of the text and what "stage" of feedback does the author want?